g-mcf/RepData_PeerAssessment1/PA1_template.md

       )
 ```

 There are differences in the activity patterns between weekdays and weekends.
-We don't know anything about the test subject but the activity patterns appear to be consistent with someone who works Monday through Friday and has weekends off.
+We don't know anything about the test subject so it is difficult to draw any conclusions beyond this simple generalization.

 ***